qwertimer/qwertimer.github.io/content/about.md

 ---

 Hi i’m Qwertimer, i am a Mechatronics engineer with a research focus on Deep Learning and Embedded Systems.
-I enjoy python, linux, artificial Intelligence and bash.
+I enjoy Python, Linux, Artificial Intelligence and Bash.
 You may find posts about all these here.
 I hope some of these may help you in your endeavours.
 If you want to reach out to me my github is linked on the side bar.